 QUEENSTOWN – THE SOUTH ISLAND ADVENTURE CAPITAL

-This picture perfect city is a tourist mecca of the South Island, or Mainland as the locals call it.
-Within reach of amazing natural attractions, Queenstown deserves its reputation as the South Island adventure capital.
+This picture-perfect city is a tourist mecca of the South Island, or Mainland as the locals call it.
+Within reach of remarkable natural attractions, Queenstown deserves its reputation as the South Island adventure capital.
 While it makes the perfect base for more challenging expeditions, Queenstown is also a pleasant place to stay and explore in its own right.
-Famous for its breathtaking landscapes, Queentown hugs the shore of the majestic 80 kilometre long Lake Wakatipu.
+Famous for its breathtaking landscapes, Queenstown hugs the shore of the majestic 80 kilometres long Lake Wakatipu.
 Meanwhile, the Southern Alps surround the city to form a picturesque backdrop.

 Things to do in and around Queenstown